TheGo

 "No, I'm on TheGo."

-People enjoy food trucks but lack a simple way to locate them and order ahead, leading to frustration, wasted time, and missed opportunities
+Roughly 40% of Gen Z and millennials use food-ordering apps.
+People enjoy food vendors, but businesses without a brick-and-mortar aren't always available on the most common food-ordering apps.
+This problem prevents users from having a simple way to locate some vendors and order ahead, leading to frustration, wasted time, and missed opportunities.

 Key Painpoints